 DeVerteuil and Wilson (2010:501) report, in the face of many structural barriers in Winnipeg, there is a relatively successful network of "Aboriginal-focused and self-governed social services (e.g. health, cultural, youth, addiction treatment and literacy centers, homeless shelters, women's resources) to deal with some of the social problems of the growing urban Aboriginal population."
-These authors contend this has happened because of the failures of the federal government, local governments and players, and the corporate sector to effectively support urbandewlling Aboriginal populations (DeVerteuil and Wilson 2010).
-They cite Winnipeg as a "...pioneer among Canadian cities in the establishment of Aboriginal self-governing organizations/institutions" (DeVerteuil and Wilson 2010:501).
-Winnipeg Native Friendship Centres - the first one opening in 1959 were instrumental in supporting Aboriginal migrants in their adjustment to urban life and assisted in the areas of housing, employment, and education In short, solutions to the urban Aboriginal homelessness crisis are scattered and lack national vision and legislative backing.
+These authors contend this has happened because

-(DeVerteuil and Wilson 2010).
+Creating community partnerships can be difficult because of the distrust that can exist between mainstream and Aboriginal institutions and service users. of the failures of the federal government, local governments and players, and the corporate sector to effectively support urban-dewlling Aboriginal populations (DeVerteuil & Wilson, 2010).
+They cite Winnipeg as a "... pioneer among Canadian cities in the establishment of Aboriginal selfgoverning organizations/institutions" (DeVerteuil & Wilson, 2010:501).
+Winnipeg Native Friendship Centres - the first one opening in 1959 were instrumental in supporting Aboriginal migrants in their adjustment to urban life and assisted in the areas of housing, employment, and education (DeVerteuil & Wilson, 2010).
 Such activities are clearly productive in preventing urban Aboriginal homelessness.
 However, they do not address many of the structural causes of homelessness (such as poverty, systemic racism, or policy neglect) and, as DeVerteuil and Wilson (2010) point out, are often insufficient in providing a comprehensive range of services (e.g. addictions support).
 Another critique of the current system has been offered by Walker (2003:106), who notes there appears to be ambiguity about responsibilities as "...no jurisdiction is forced to tackle the more complex and seemingly intractable problems of constitutional responsibility for urban Aboriginal programming."
-What he suggests is an institution of "unilateral program precedents that can be pointed to by other jurisdictions later on" (Walker 2003:106).
+What he suggests is an institution of "unilateral program precedents that can be pointed to by other jurisdictions later on" (Walker, 2003:106).
 In short, solutions to the urban Aboriginal homelessness crisis are scattered and lack national vision and legislative backing.